MS in Computer Science

 CSC 134Database Management Systems3

-CSC 135Computing Theory and Programming Languages3
+CSC 135Computability and Formal Languages3

 CSC 137Computer Organization3